gtjoseph/mt3339-utils/README.md

 ```
 The current EPO.DAT provides by MediaTek is a type II file covering 30 days.
 Since each
 set covers 6 hours, the file will contain 120 sets.
-However, the MT3999 can only keep
+However, as noted above, the MT3999 can
-26 sets of Type II data, or about 6.5 days worth, in it's NVRAM.
+only keep 23 sets of Type II data, or about 5.75 days worth, in it's NVRAM.
 See below.

 ### Load the EPO file to the GPS: